Announcements

 ELECTRONIC BROADCASTS

-ELECTRONIC BROADCASTS: We continue to offer broadcasts of Sunday morning worship at 7:30 a.m., Morning Prayer on most weekdays at 8:00 a.m., and our Wednesday Bible studies at 10:30 a.m. and 7:00 p.m.
+ELECTRONIC BROADCASTS: We offer broadcasts of Sunday morning worship at 7:30 a.m., Morning Prayer on most weekdays at 8:00 a.m., and our midweek Bible studies as well.
 These broadcasts are particularly helpful for those who are unable to attend in person due to illness, travel, or work.
-The broadcasts are available online at our church’s Facebook page < https://www.facebook.com/AquiaEpiscopalChurch >.
-Even if you do not have a Facebook account, you can still access the broadcasts simply by clicking on the given occasion.
-Also, you do not have to watch the event live; the videos are stored there for your viewing at any time convenient for you.
+The broadcasts are available online at our church’s Facebook page <www.facebook.com/AquiaEpiscopalChurch>.
+Even if you do not have a Facebook account, you can access the broadcasts simply by clicking on the given occasion.
+Also, you do not have to watch the event live; the videos are stored there for your viewing at any subsequent time.

 If you want to be added to our e-mail distribution list for weekly announcements and special updates or for the monthly Cross Section newsletter, simply notify Sue Selz in the church office (sue.selz@aquiachurch.org or 540-659-4007).